 FeLV is a virus that causes a breakdown in a cat's immune system.
-This, in turn, cause the cat to become susceptible to many other diseases which a healthy cat might otherwise be able to fight off.
-HHS tests all cats 6 months and olfer for FeLV.
-We highly recommend all kittens under 6 months be tested for FeLV by your veterinarian after adoption.
+This, in turn, causes the cat to become susceptible to many other diseases which a healthy cat might otherwise be able to fight off.
+HHS tests all cats 6 months of age and older for FeLV.
+We highly recommend all kittens under 6 month so age be tested for FeLV by your veterinarian after adoption.
 If you have other cats, they should be kept separated from your new cat until FeLV testing has been done.

-FeLV vaccines are reasonably effective in preventing presistent FeLV infectionshould your cat be exposed to the virus.
+FeLV vaccines are reasonably effective in preventing persistent FeLV infection should your cat be exposed to the virus.
 No vaccine is 100% effective.
 The immune response produced by these vaccines will protect most cats from becoming infected with the virus.
 Consult your veterinarian regarding sufficient inoculations for your new cat or kitten.